beginning of content

 'Vanishing twin'

-This refers to a twin that is seen on an early ultrasound, but disappears by the next ultrasound.
-It happens when one twin miscarries during the first trimester of pregnancy.
+This happens because one twin has miscarried early in your pregnancy.
 Most of the time, this won’t cause any problems for the other twin.

-Read more on the physical and emotional effects of experiencing a pregnancy loss.
+Read more on the physical and emotional effects of a pregnancy loss.

 Other complications

 Contact your doctor immediately if your abdomen feels tight, causes pain or suddenly gets bigger.
-If you have a rapid increase in body weight or if you become short of breath.
+Also get in touch with your doctor if you put on weight very quickly or if you become short of breath.
 These could be signs of TTTS (twin-to-twin transfusion syndrome).

-If your twins share a placenta there are added risks, and your health team will closely monitor both your babies, as the health of each twin affects the other.
+If your twins share a placenta there are added risks.
+Your health team will closely check both your babies.
+This is because the health of each twin affects the other.

-With MCMA twins, there is a chance that the babies’ umbilical cords could become tangled together and put both babies’ lives at risk.
+With MCMA twins, there is a chance that the babies’ umbilical cords can become tangled together.
+This can put both babies’ lives at risk.

 How can I look after myself if I'm having twins?